D1SDY/APPLIFTING/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-##How to use the application
+## How to use the application

 Firstly you should register the user (I know that you said that API shoudn't have the authorization, but if I will have it it will be bonus points :)))) )<br>
-You can make this with /user/create endpoint: <br>
+You can make this with /user/create POST endpoint: <br>
 Request:<br>
 {<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"username":"some_username",<br>